sakosy/arch_katas_2021/README.md

  - payments
  - smart fridges management
  - etc.

  FFoods has been designed before, but not developed yet (we play in the "brown fields" and it's possible to submit requirements to FFoods).

- FFamily should adds tighter engagement with their customers.
- And it needs to be aware of seamless integration with FFoods.
+ And FFamily needs to be aware of seamless integration with FFoods.

 ## Business Case and Goals